seamuslowry/hundred-and-ten/README.md

 #### Passing

-If players do not believe their hand is strong enough to bid, the can pass on their turn in the bidding stage.
+If players do not believe their hand is strong enough to bid, the can pass on their turn.
 If all players pass, the round ends and cards are re-dealt.

 If the current dealer has been the dealer for the last three rounds, then [dealer](#dealer) will pass to the left.
 Otherwise, they will remain dealer after a round when all players pass.